Flying business class is the best way to start a trip, especially if traveling with Turkish Airlines.

 Get a good place to stay

-MetroResidences has a great selection of serviced apartments in Singapore, one of the world leading business destinations.
-Some are even pet friendly, and a lot of them have access to a pool – which is great, because it means I can get my workout at the end of the day.
+Some apartments are even pet friendly, and a lot of them have access to a pool – which is great, because it means you can get your workout at the end of the day.
 Getting a good place to relax and be comfortable is one of the top business travel tips.

 Conferences, marketing trips, industry show – make the most of them with a few business travel tips